 We are one of the world's leading hearing aid specialists.
 HearingDirect offers a wide range of affordable products, as well as information resources to help improve the quality of life for the hard of hearing.

 Gary comes from 16 years’ experience in the hearing aid industry in both manufacturing and retail.
 Before co-founding HearingDirect, Gary was Marketing Director for a leading global hearing aid brand; GN ReSound where he worked for the UK sales division and latterly in their global headquarters in Copenhagen.
 He was responsible for developing and launching major global hearing aid models, conducting extensive research into the needs of the hearing impaired community and their performance demands of hearing aids and other devices.

-This entry was posted in Hearing Aids, Hearing Information, Reviews, Hearing Loss and tagged USA, Hearing loss, hearing aids, hearing amplifiers on 21st August 2018 by Gary.
+This entry was posted in Hearing Aids, Wireless TV Listeners, TV Headphones and tagged USA, Hearing loss, hearing aids, tv headphones, hearing amplifiers, Product review on 21st August 2018 by Gary.

 ← Previous Post